demvlad/ESPNow-to-MAVLink-UDP-Bridge/README.md

-This is a ESP32 program.

-It reads ESPNow messages from ELRS backpack (https://www.expresslrs.org/software/backpack-telemetry/), transform CRSF telemetries frames to MAVLink packets and sends MAVLink data by UDP on port 14550.
+This ESP32 program reads ESPNow messages from ELRS backpack (https://www.expresslrs.org/software/backpack-telemetry/), transform CRSF telemetries frames to MAVLink packets and sends MAVLink data by UDP on port 14550.

 Upload program into your ESP32 device.